Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

-If you need money fast, a payday lender or title loan isn’t the answer.
-They will leave you stuck in a cycle of debt that’s almost impossible to escape.
-There are easier ways to get some quick cash.
-Some are very simple, while others need a little bit of legwork.
-Which will work best for you depends on how quickly you need help, whether you need long-term or short-term assistance and what resources you’re starting out with.
-For example, food pantries are an almost-immediate solution, while the process to sign signing up for food stamps can take some time.
+Hot take: The options on this list that will work best for you depend on how quickly you need help, whether you need long-term or short-term assistance and what resources you’re starting with.
+For example, food pantries are an almost immediate solution, while the process of signing up for food stamps can take some time.

 1. Check for Government Resources or Assistance Programs That Can Help